morgangraphics/ansible-role-nvm/README.md

 > NVM will automatically alias the first run/installed version as "default" which is more than likely what people will use this role  for, however, this will allow for installation/upgrade of multiple versions on an existing machine

 Ignore writing or altering the default profile.
-NVM allows for skipping the editing of a profile [https://github.com/nvm-sh/nvm?tab=readme-ov-file#additional-notes](See Additional Notes)
+NVM allows for skipping the editing of a profile [See Additional Notes in the nvm-sh Git Repo](https://github.com/nvm-sh/nvm?tab=readme-ov-file#additional-notes)

   ```yaml
   ignore_nvm_profile: false